-If Taylor's Encyclopedia is applied or practical botany, then this volume is standard technical descriptive botany, a comprehensive compendium of the plants of North America.
+If Taylor's Encyclopedia is applied or practical botany, then this volume is technical descriptive botany, a comprehensive compendium of the plants of North America.
 Organized by botanical families, the descriptions are compressed and technical (Zukofsky often incorporates definitions from the glossary of terms).
-The only concessions to the dryly descriptive are brief information on the origin of plant names (predominately Greek and Latin) and listing common names (including French-Canadian names).
-Primarily used to complement or augment Taylor.
+The only concessions to the dry technical descriptions are brief information on the origin of plant names and listing common names (including French-Canadian names).
+Primarily used to complement Taylor.

-Everett, T.H., A Guide to Wild Flowers, Field Flowers (Racine, Wis.: Whitman Publ.
-Co., 1945), 60 pages.

-Everett, T.H., A Guide to Wild Flowers, Woodland Flowers (Racine, Wis.: Whitman Publ.
+- Everett, T. H., A Guide to Wild Flowers, Field Flowers (Racine, Wis.: Whitman Publ.
+Co., 1945), 60 pages. - Everett, T. H., A Guide to Wild Flowers, Woodland Flowers (Racine, Wis.: Whitman Publ.
 Co., 1955), 60 pages.